motamed/XamarinActionSheet/README.md

  DisplayActionSheet("Title","Cancel","Destruction","Button1","Button2","Button3",...);
 ```

-### The DisplayAlert method can also be used to capture a user's response by presenting two buttons and returning a boolean.
-To get a response from an alert, supply text for both buttons and await the method.
-After the user selects one of the options the answer will be returned to your code.
-Note the async and await keywords in the sample code below:
+### The UIActionSheet is a common UI element in iOS.
+The Xamarin.Forms DisplayActionSheet method lets you include this control in cross-platforms apps, rendering native alternatives in Android and Windows Phone.

+>To display an action sheet, await DisplayActionSheet in any Page, passing the message and button labels as strings.
+The method returns the string label of the button that was clicked by the user.
+A simple example is shown here:

 ``` cs
         private async void displayActionSheetBtn_Clicked(object sender, EventArgs e)